wuchanghui5220/pi-node-frp-server/README.md

 # FRP Server Deployment Script

 A one-click deployment script for setting up a secure [frp](https://github.com/fatedier/frp) (Fast Reverse Proxy) server on AWS or other Linux servers.
-This script automates the entire deployment process, making it easy to establish a reliable and secure reverse proxy.
+Designed specifically for creating a secure proxy for Pi-node port forwarding, this script automates the entire deployment process, making it easy to establish a reliable and secure connection to your Pi-node services from anywhere.

 ## Features